Weak gravitational quantum effects in boson particles: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by CONACyT M\'exico under grants CB-2011 No. 166212, CB-2014-01 No. 240512, Project No. 269652 and Fronteras Project 281; Xiuhcoatl and Abacus clusters at Cinvestav, IPN; I0101/131/07 C-234/07 of the Instituto Avanzado de Cosmolog\'ia (IAC) collaboration (http:// www.iac.edu.mx).
-O.G. acknowledge financial support from CONACyT doctoral fellowship.
-Works of T.M. are partially supported by Conacyt through the Fondo Sectorial de Investigaci\'on para la Educaci\'on, grant CB-2014-1, No. 240512
+\qquad This work was partially supported by CONACyT M\'exico under grants CB-2011 No. 166212, CB-2014-01 No. 240512, Project No. 304001, 269652 and Fronteras Project 281; The authors are gratefully for the computing time granted by LANCAD and CONACYT in the Supercomputer Hybrid Cluster "Xiuhcoatl" at GENERAL COORDINATION OF INFORMATION AND COMMUNICATIONS TECHNOLOGIES (CGSTIC) of CINVESTAV.
+URL: https://clusterhibrido.cinvestav.mx/ and Abacus clusters at Cinvestav, IPN; I0101/131/07 C-234/07 of the Instituto Avanzado de Cosmolog\'ia (IAC) collaboration (http:// www.iac.edu.mx).
+O.G. acknowledges financial support from CONACyT doctoral fellowship and appreaciates Angelica C. Aguirre Castañ\'on for her valuable review and support.
+Works of T.M. are partially supported by Conacyt through the Fondo Sectorial de Investigaci\'on para la Educaci\'on, grant CB-2014-1, No. 240512.

+The data that support the findings of this study are available from the corresponding author upon reasonable request.